Viticulture and Enology

 Additional learning requirements (OFA) and remedial activities

-Students who are admitted with a score lower than or equal to 4 in the Mathematics section of the TOLC-AV test will have to fulfil additional learning requirements (OFA).
+Admitted students who do not achieve a score higher than 3 in the Mathematics section of the TOLC-AV are assigned additional learning obligations (OFA).
 Remedial activities will be organized for students with OFA (in the period October-December), both as online exercises on an e-learning platform and as discussion sessions with a tutor.
 After participating in remedial activities, new students will have to take a final assessment test.
-Mathematics OFA are prerequisites for all second- and third-year exams.
+Mathematics OFA are prerequisites for all second and third-year exams.
 For students who have not passed the OFA final test during the first year, passing the Mathematics exam is a prerequisite for all second- and third-year exams.
 Learn more at https://viticolturaenologia.cdl.unimi.it/it/studiare/le-matricole

 Call for applications